xstevens/k/README.md

 Commands:
     produce     produce messages to given topic
     consume     consume messages from given topic
+    consumers    list all consumer groups
     offsets     show the oldest and newest offset for a given topic and partition topics      show the list of topics
-    help        show help
+    tls         connect to broker using Transport Layer Security help        show help

 Run 'k help <command>' for details.